ASC 606 Revenue Recognition: The Operator's Guide

 What it needs

 A documented SSP for every product and service — refreshed regularly — plus the math to allocate bundled deal discounts proportionally.
+Certain discounts or variable amounts can belong entirely to one performance obligation when the contract terms and selling-price evidence support that treatment.

 Where it breaks